-Dr. Yueh-Ting Lee is a Professor in the Department of Psychology at the University of Toledo Ohio.
+Dr. Yueh-Ting Lee is a Professor in the Department of Psychology at Southern Illinois University, Carbondale.
 He received his Ph.D. at State University of New York (SUNY) at Stony Brook and completed his postdoctoral training and research at University of Pennsylvania.
-He has authored and co-authored approximately 100 refereed journal articles and peer reviewed book chapters and produced several scholarly books including Leadership and Management in China: Philosophies, Theories and Practices (Cambridge University Press, 2008); The Psychology of Ethnic and Cultural Conflict (Praeger, 2004); Personality and Person Perceptions across Cultures (Lawrence Erlbaum Associates Publishers, 1999); and Stereotype Accuracy: Toward Appreciating Group Differences (American Psychological Association, 1995).
+He has authored and co-authored over 100 refereed journal articles and peer reviewed book chapters and produced several scholarly books including Leadership and Management in China: Philosophies, Theories and Practices (Cambridge University Press, 2008); The Psychology of Ethnic and Cultural Conflict (Praeger, 2004); Personality and Person Perceptions across Cultures (Lawrence Erlbaum Associates Publishers, 1999); and Stereotype Accuracy: Toward Appreciating Group Differences (American Psychological Association, 1995).
 His research has been funded by various federal and state agencies.

 As a social psychologist and cross-cultural/ethnic scholar, he has also taught courses in psychology and cultural and ethnic studies for years in American higher education.
 In addition to teaching, research, and administrative services, Dr. Lee has been invited to do consulting and training for multinational corporations and public agencies both in the USA and in China regarding cultural competency, differences appreciation, and conflict management.

 - Aggression, Conflict, Peace

 - Intergroup Relations

 - Prejudice and Stereotyping

 Research Group or Laboratory: